-- Includes a distribution the different of ratings recommendations, in percentage terms: - For all financial instruments in respect of which the conventional bank licensee publishes investment research; and - (ii) For financial instruments, if any, where the conventional bank licensee has undertaken corporate finance business with or for the issuer over the past 12 months.

-A conventional bank licensee must take reasonable steps to ensure that when it publishes investment research, disclosure is made of the following matters:

-- Any financial interest or material interest that the investment analyst or a close relative has, which relates to the financial instrument; - Any shareholding by the conventional bank licensee or its associate of 1% or more of the total issued share capital of the issuer; - Whether the conventional bank licensee or its associate acts as (c) corporate broker for the issuer; - Any material shareholding by the issuer in the conventional bank licensee; - Any corporate finance business undertaken by the conventional (e) bank licensee with or for the issuer over the past 12 months, and any future relevant corporate finance business initiatives; and - Whether the conventional bank licensee is a market maker in (f) the financial instrument.
+- (g) Includes a distribution of the different ratings or recommendations, in percentage terms: - (i) For all financial instruments in respect of which the conventional bank licensee publishes investment research; and - (ii) For financial instruments, if any, where the conventional bank licensee has undertaken corporate finance business with or for the issuer over the past 12 months. - A conventional bank licensee must take reasonable steps to ensure that when it publishes investment research, disclosure is made of the following matters: - (a) Any financial interest or material interest that the investment analyst or a close relative has, which relates to the financial instrument; - (b) Any shareholding by the conventional bank licensee or its associate of 1% or more of the total issued share capital of the issuer; - (c) Whether the conventional bank licensee or its associate acts as corporate broker for the issuer; - (d) Any material shareholding by the issuer in the conventional bank licensee; - (e) Any corporate finance business undertaken by the conventional bank licensee with or for the issuer over the past 12 months, and any future relevant corporate finance business initiatives; and - (f) Whether the conventional bank licensee is a market maker in the financial instrument.